-"My spirit, Conial, is on my hills: my corse on the sands of Erin.
+"My spirit, Connal, is on my hills; my corse on the sands of Erin.
 Thou shalt never talk with Crugal, nor find his lone steps in the heath.
 I am light as the blast of Cromla.
 I move like the shadow of mist!
 Connal, son of Colgar, I see a cloud of death: it hovers dark over the plains of Lena.
 The sons of green Erin must fall.
 Remove from the field of ghosts."
 Like the darkened moon he retired, in the midst of the whistling blast.
 "Stay," said the mighty Connal, "stay, my dark-red friend.
 Lay by that beam of heaven, son of the windy Cromla!
 What cave is thy lonely house?
 What green-headed hill the place of thy repose?
-Shal we not hear thee in the storm? in the noise of the mountain-stream? when the feeble sons of the wind come forth, and, scarcely seen, pass over the desert?"
+Shall we und hear thee in the storm?
+In the noise of the mountain-stream when the feeble sons of the wind come forth, an scarcely seen, pass over the desert?"

 The soft-voiced Connal rose, in the midst of his sounding arms.
-He struck his shield above Cuthillin.
+He struck his shield above Cuthul lin.
 The son of battle waked.
-"Why," said the ruler of the car, "comes Connal through my night?
-My spear might turn against the sound, and Cuthullin mourn the death of his friend.
-Speak, Connal; son of Colgar, speak; thy counsel is the sun of heaven!"
+"Why," said the ruler of the car, "comes Connal through my night My spear might turn against the sound, and Cuthul lin mourn the death of his friend.
+Speak, Connal son of Collagr, speak; thy counsel is the sun of hee ven!"
 "Son of Semo!" replied the chief, "the ghost of Crugal came from his cave.
-The stars dim-twinkled through his form.
+The stars dim twinkled through his form.
 His voice was like the sound of a distant stream.
 He is a messenger of death!
-He speaks of the dark and narrow house!
-Sue for peace, O chief of Erin!

-or fly over the heath of Lena.'
+He speaks of the dark and narrow house Sue for peace, O chief of Erin! or fly over the heat of Lena."

-"He spoke to Connal," replied the hero, 'though stars dim-twinkled through his form!
-Son of Colgar, it was the wind that murmured across thy ear.
-Or if it was the form of Crugal, why didst thou not force him to my sight?
-Hast thou inquired where is his cave? the house of that son of wind?
-My sword might find that voice, and force his knowledge from Crugal.
-But small is his knowledge, Connal; he was here to-day.
-He could not have gone beyond our hills! who could tell him there of our fall?"
-"Ghosts fly on clouds, and ride on winds," said Connal's voice of wisdom.
-"They rest together in their caves, and talk of mortal men."
+"He spoke to Connal," replied the hero, "though stars dim-twikled through his form!
+Son of Colga it was the wind that murmured across thy ear.
+Of if it was the form of Crugal, why didst thou ne force him to my sight?
+Hast thou inquired where his cave?
+The house of that son of wind?
+M sword might find that voice, and force his knowledge from Crugal.
+But small is his knowledge, Connal he was here to-day.
+He could not have gone beyon our hills! who could tell him there of our fall?
+"Ghosts fly on clouds, and ride on winds," sai Connal's voice of wisdom.
+"They rest together i their caves, and talk of mortal men."

-"Then let them talk of mortal men; of every man but Erin's chief.
-Let me be forgot in their cave.
-I will not fly from Swaran!
-If fall I must, my tomb shall rise amidst the fame of future times.
-The hunter shall shed a tear on my stone; sorrow shall dwell around the high-bosomed Bragéla.
-I fear not death, to fly I fear!
+"Then let them talk of mortal men; of every ma but Erin's chief.
+Let me be forgot in their cave. will not fly from Swaran!
+If fall I must, my ton shall rise amidst the fame of future times.
+The hun ter shall slied a tear on my stone; sorrow shall dwe around the high-bosomed Bragéla.
+I fear not deak to fly I fear!
 Fingal has seen me victorious!
-Thou dim phantom of the hill, show thyself to me! come on thy beam of heaven, show me my death in thine hand; yet I will not fly, thou feeble son of the wind!
+Tho dim phantom of the hill, show thyself to me! come of the beam of heaven, show me my death in this hard, yet I will not fly, thou feeble soon of the wind!
 Go, son of Colgar, strike the shield.
-It hangs between the spears.
-Let my warriors rise to the sound, in the midst of the battles of Erin.
-Though Fingal delays his coming with the race of his stormy isles, we shall fight, Q Colgar's son, and die in the battle of heroes!"
+Hanes between the soears.
+Let my warriors rise!

+the sound, in the midst of the battles of Erin.
+Though Fingal delays his coming with the race of his stormy isles, we shall fight, O Colgar's son, and die in the battle of heroes!"